 When the cumulative GPA is less than 2.5 and the student is placed on Probationary Status related to professional behavior, PARC will determine a course of action that may include retaining the student on Probationary Status, suspension, or dismissal from the UMPT School.
-PARC will take into account the entire student record.
+PARC will consider the entire student record.